 Act Fast for Results.
 Hire a Houston Assault Family Violence Lawyer Today.

 If you have been charged with assault family violence in Houston, you need the advice of an attorney as quickly as possible.
-Time is a very important factor the assault of a family member case.
+Time is a very important factor in an assault family member case.
 Statements made to police and the DA’s office will be held against the accused throughout the case.
 Houston assault family violence lawyer Lisa Shapiro Strauss can help keep your name in good standing by fighting assault family violence accusations.

 These cases can be full of false accusations or incomplete police work.
 When police are called to the scene, officers may assume an assault occurred.
 This makes a family member assault case even harder to fight.